ICD-10: Prepare for Oct. 1, 2015

 The International Classification of Diseases (ICD-10) Clinical Modifications (CM) and ICD-10 Procedure Coding Structure (PCS) are new medical code sets under HIPAA-AS and represent a fundamental overhaul to the current ICD-9 coding system.
-A federal mandate requires all HIPAA covered entities adopt ICD-10 by a compliance date not to precede October 1, 2015.
+A federal mandate requires all HIPAA-covered entities adopt ICD-10 by Oct.
+1, 2015.
+(Click here for general ICD-10 information)

 Frequently Asked Questions